 Each of the 17 teams participating in the 2020 DC1 project were randomly assigned to a different sociotechnical challenge facing the City of Cambridge.
 Each challenge was framed around one of the 17 Sustainable Development Goals (SDGs).
 Teams were asked to develop a “tangible solution” to their assigned challenge, which could include (but were not limited to) a website or an app.

-The 17 challenge briefs are listed on the project website.
 One sample challenge brief is given below, which relates to SDG 16 on Peace, Justice and Strong Institutions:

 Restructuring Police Entity: The City of Cambridge is determined to ensure fairness among its residents.
 In recent months, the unfortunate death of George Floyd has reignited many constructive conversations on the city’s police force.
 Rather than focusing only on the fairness conversation, the city could also explore ways to improve and modernise current policing practices.
 Hence, the city is looking for a solution on how to automate routine traffic enforcement to eliminate many nonessential encounters between the police and the civilians.